dotnet/fsharp/docs/debug-emit.md

 * The bodies of functions, methods, lambdas and initialization code for top-level-bindings are all processed as control flow

-* Each CAPITAL-EXPR below is processed as control-flow (the bodies of loops, conditionals etc.)
+* Each Upper-Cased EXPR below is processed as control-flow (the bodies of loops, conditionals etc.)

 * Leaf expressions are the other composite expressions like applications that are not covered by the other constructs.